Karah M. Mitchell

 Selected Publications

 “A More ‘Human(e)’ Society?
-Animal Autobiography and the Shaping of Race, Species, and Gender,” forthcoming in American Literature, vol. 96, no. 3, September 2024.
+Animal Autobiography and the Shaping of Race, Species, and Gender,” American Literature, vol. 96, no. 3, September 2024.

 “‘Our School House is the Universe’: Thoreau on Education,” forthcoming chapter in The Oxford Handbook of Henry David Thoreau, 2025.